 Configure an Event Policy to Execute Operational Mode Commands

-You can configure an event policy that executes operational
+You can configure an event policy that executes operational mode commands, saves the

-[edit event-options] policy policy-name { events [ events ]; then { execute-commands { commands { "command"; } output-filename filename; output-format (text | xml); destination destination-name; } } }
+[edit event-options] policy policy-name { events [ events ]; then { execute-commands { commands { "command"; } destination destination-name; output-filename filename; output-format (text | xml); } } }

 In the events statement, you can list multiple events.
+If one or

-the operational mode commands configured for the commands statement.
-Enclose each command in quotation marks (" ").
-The eventd process issues the commands in the order in which they
+in quotation marks (" ").
+The eventd process issues the commands in

-the execution of policy1 causes the show interfaces command to be issued first, followed by the show chassis alarms command:
+first, followed by the show chassis alarms command:

 [edit event-options policy policy1 then execute-commands]